 The default ALE bootstrap URI is: http://<ngcp.fqdn>:1445/device/autoprov/bootstrap/[mac] You can find the URI above on EDS WEB interface for newly provisionied ALE devices.
 The variable "[mac]" will expand to the device MAC address automatically on ALE device before connecting to NGCP.
 You can change the default "Bootstrap URI" on page "Edit Device Model".
-See more details in [pbx_bootstrap_uri].
+See more details in PBX bootstrap, firmwares and security.